 This is part of a series of Zondits articles on next generation evaluation and EDGE M&V. Please join us as we explore these emerging trends.

-Jeff Perkins, ERS, for Zondits
+Gary Epstein and Jeff Perkins, ERS, for Zondits